minprog/webapps/projects/3 pizzaf/content.md

   name, and email address.
 Customers should then be able to log in and log out of your website.
 To implement registration and login, you must use [Flask-Login](https://flask-login.readthedocs.io/en/latest/).

+* **JavaScript**: Enhance your template for register with some JavaScript in such a way that it prevents submission of your registration form if the inputted username is already taken, letting the user know, as via alert or via a Bootstrap alert or validation.
+Take a look at the "to-do list" example from lecture and think how you might adapt some parts for this purpose.

 * **Shopping Cart**: Once logged in, users should see a representation of the restaurant's menu, where they can add items (along with toppings or extras, if appropriate) to their virtual "shopping cart."
 The contents of the shopping